 6. Delayed information:

 While copycat investing, it’s really important to know the entry and exit point of the ace investors.
 Any delay can be a great decider of the returns.
 You might know that the big investor has invested in that stock.
-But if you do not know the entry price and willing to enter at twice the price at which he/she entered, then this delayed investment can greatly affect the overall returns.
+But if you do not know the entry price and are willing to enter at twice the price at which he/she entered, then this delayed investment can greatly affect the overall returns.

 7. Ace investors can make mistakes: